 Where is it?

-The Earls Court Project Area is a huge tract of land covering 77 acres (the equivalent of over 120 football pitches) on the western edge of central London.
+The Earls Court Opportunity Area is a huge tract of land covering 77 acres on the western edge of central London.
 It spans the boundaries of the boroughs of Hammersmith & Fulham and Kensington & Chelsea and its borders run along Warwick Road to the east, Lillie Road to the south, North End Road to the west and West Cromwell Road (the A4) to the north.

 Who owns it?